-But mourn not!
-You can still keep the spirit of Christmas decor alive, without it being too obvious that you just can’t let go.
-And a beautifully-dressed home will go a long way to chase those January blues away.
+Follow these tips and you can keep the spirit of Christmas decor alive, without it being obvious that you’re struggling to let go – and what better way to chase those January blues away

-6 easy ways to brighten up your home after Christmas
+9 easy ways to brighten winter decor after Christmas

 Nature is always a mood lightener, and taking your real (or faux) Christmas tree out is a sad moment.
 So keep the natural theme going indoors by letting trees and potted plants take centre stage all year round.